 The level of detail contained in a RMP will vary according to the size, complexity and risk associated with the drinking water supply system.
-RMPs for small bore water based drinking water supplies do not require as much detail as those generated for complex drinking water supplies.
+RMPs for rainwater-tank based drinking water supplies do not require as much detail as those generated for complex drinking water supplies.